avwolferen/blog/content/blog/visitoridentification-and-how-to-deal-with-sitecore-xp-and-xm/index.md

 ```

 ## Publish your code to your site
-Publish your code, do not forget to double check the web.config!
+Publish your code and do not forget to double check the web.config!

 Always test this on your local environment before rolling it out to other stages.